z5075822/flash/README.md

 # Build instructions
 ## Building through AndroidStudio
-1) Download Zip from Github (Upper right corner)
+1) Select the green 'Clone and download' button from Github (upper right corner)
+2) Then choose 'download Zip'
-2) Unzip file
+2) Unzip or extract file to selected location
 3) Open AndroidStudio
-4) On the toolbar at the top, go to File -> Open > than navigate and locate the 'flash-master' file that you unzipped
+4) On the toolbar at the top, go to File -> Open > than navigate and locate the 'flash-master' file that was unzipped from the download
-5) Press open in new window when popup appears
+5) Select 'open in new window' option when popup appears
-6) Wait for the gradle to finish
+6) Wait for the gradle to finish building
-> If there is an error regarding **multidexes**, attempt to install the APK directly through the steps below
+> Note: If there is an error regarding **multidexes**, attempt to install the APK directly through the steps below
 7) On the toolbar at the top, go to Run -> Run